-6.2.
+6.3.
 Research Closures

 Some areas have been designated as research or study areas and as such are closed to commercial fishing.
 Fishing is permitted in these areas only under a scientific licence.
-Research undertaken in these areas are a co-operative effort between Fisheries and Oceans

-Canada, PUHA, and local First Nations and are aimed at quantifying interannual variability in population structure and density over time in commercially unfished areas..
-For further information on the research areas please contact the Stock Assessment Division (see Appendix 10).
+Research undertaken in these areas are a co-operative effort between Fisheries and Oceans Canada, PUHA, and local First Nations and are aimed at quantifying variability in population structure and density over time in commercially unfished areas.
+For further information on the research areas please contact the Science Branch (see Appendix 10).

-6.2.1.
+6.3.1.
 Year Round Research Closures

-- 6.2.1.1.
 Area 12: Stubbs Island/Plumber Islands: Portion of Subareas 12-5 and 12-18.
 All waters within 0.25 nautical miles of Stubbs Island.
-Those waters of the Plumper Islands commencing at the most westerly point on Ksuiladas Island thence in a straight line to Stubbs Island thence due east for 1.4 nautical miles, thence in a straight line to the most northerly point on Ksuiladas Island, thence following the western shore of said island to the point of commencement. - 6.2.1.2.
-Area 13: Kelsey Bay: The waters of Subarea 13-34 (Salmon Bay) and that portion of Subarea 13-33 lying southerly or inside of a line from the ferry landing at the Kelsey Bay Government Dock easterly to Petersen Islet Light. - 6.2.1.3.
-Area 18: Java Islets Research Closure: Those waters of Subarea 18-5 within 0.25 nautical miles of Java Islets. - 6.2.1.4.
+Those waters of the Plumper Islands commencing at the most westerly point on Ksuiladas Island thence in a straight line to Stubbs Island thence due east for 1.4 nautical miles, thence in a straight line to the most northerly point on Ksuiladas Island, thence following the western shore of said island to the point of commencement.

+Area 13: Kelsey Bay: The waters of Subarea 13-34 (Salmon Bay) and that portion of Subarea 13-33 lying southerly or inside of a line from the ferry landing at the Kelsey Bay Government Dock easterly to Petersen Islet Light.

+Area 18: Java Islets Research Closure: Those waters of Subarea 18-5 within 0.25 nautical miles of Java Islets.

 Area 26: Kyuquot Sound Marine Communities Study Area: A portion of 26-6 inside or northerly of a line from White Cliff Head to Racoon Point (Kyuquot Bay).
 A portion of 26-6 on the west side of Union Island commencing at position 50°0.4' N, 127°19.3' W (Entrance to Crowther Channel)

-6.2.2.
+6.3.2.
 Seasonal Research Closures